-Bonds are issued by companies and purchased by investors.
-They essentially act as a loan, enabling companies to finance new projects and facilitating capital expenditure.
-In purchasing a bond, the buyer (or bondholder) essentially lends money to the company (bond issuer).
-The company then makes a pre-established number of regular payments with either a fixed or variable interest rate.
+A bond is mutually beneficial to both the issuer and the investor.
+The company makes a pre-established number of regular payments with either a fixed or variable rate of interest.
 These interest payments are known as a ‘coupon’.
-The coupon rate is an annual sum expressed as a percentage of the bond’s par value.
+The coupon rate is an annual sum expressed as a percentage of the bond’s par, or face, value.
 So, a business bond with a face value of £1000 that pays an annual coupon of £75 per year has a coupon rate of 7.5%.

 Government bonds (gilts)